 Belgrade is the main transport hub of Serbia and the region since all important highways and main roads of Serbia, pass through Belgrade.
-Nikola Tesla Airport served more than 4,7 million passengers in 2015 and has entered in a stable phase of operations, after a notable growth in 2014 of nearly 31% compared to the previous year.
-Good results are due to the launching of national airline – Air Serbia, which is 49% owned by Etihad Airways.
+Nikola Tesla Airport served more than 4,7 million passengers in 2015 and has entered a stable phase of operations, after a notable growth in 2014 of nearly 31% compared to the previous year.
+Good results are due to the launching of the national airline – Air Serbia, which is 49% owned by Etihad Airways.
 The airline is gaining regional importance, especially after the introduction of regular flights from Belgrade to New York earlier this year.

 A pipeline of projects worth more than 4 billion EUR is currently being prepared and implemented in Belgrade, supporting its leading role in the region.
-The flagship project, supported by the Government of the Republic of Serbia, is Belgrade Waterfront – urban renewal of the Sava riverfront, with estimated investment of more than 3 billion EUR in the next 20 years.
+The flagship project, supported by the Government of the Republic of Serbia, is Belgrade Waterfront – urban renewal of the Sava riverfront, with an estimated investment of more than 3 billion EUR in the next 20 years.